 ITER, as well as DEMO, plans to use niobium-tin and niobium-titanium superconductors, which necessitate maintaining the magnet coils at 4°K (-269°C) using liquid helium cooling within a cryostat.
 These magnets are referred to as Low Temperature Superconductors (LTS).
-Other superconductors which can operate ate higher temperature, High Temperature Superconductor (HTS) are being tested for compact tokamaks such as those being design by the CFS private fusion company.
+Other superconductors which can operate ate higher temperature, High Temperature Superconductor (HTS) are being tested for compact tokamaks such the ARC compact tokamak being designed by the Commonwealth Fusion Systems private fusion company.

 A feature of superconducting magnets is that if certain threshold conditions are not respected (cryogenic temperatures, current density, magnetic field), their zero-resistivity characteristic is lost, and the conductors become resistive.
 This transition from superconducting to resistive is referred to as a "quench".
 If a quench occurs there is a risk that large amounts of energy, including resistive heating, will be dumped in the coils of the magnets, causing damage.
 A sensitive quench protection system is required that can divert (or "dump") - following an alert from a network of sensors - the energy associated with the circulating coils into an external bank of resistors.
 Such an event is referred to as a Fast Safety Discharge (FSD).